 - Limits to what you can claim for

-Some companies put a limit on the amount you’re covered for, or ask you to value all your contents and the cost of rebuilding.
-Our Buildings and Contents Cover is unlimited*, but if you have individual items that are very valuable and you want them to be covered away from the home, you’ll need to specify them if they’re worth more than £5,000.
-It’s worth noting that there is a single article limit of £15,000 and a total limit of £30,000.
+Some companies put a limit on the amount you’re covered for.
+For example, if you have individual items that are very valuable and you want them to be covered away from the home, you’ll need to specify them if they’re worth more than a certain amount.

 - Damage to soft furnishings including sofas

-John Lewis Home Insurance offers ‘Matching Sets Cover’, which means that if you bought a three-piece suite, bathroom suite or kitchen unit as a set and one individual item is damaged and a matching replacement can’t be found, the accompanying items in the set are covered too.
+John Lewis Home Insurance offers ‘Matching Sets Cover’, with our Plus and Premier Cover.
+This means that if you bought a three-piece suite, bathroom suite or kitchen unit as a set and one individual item is damaged and a matching replacement can’t be found, the accompanying items in the set could be covered too, up to the policy limits.
 In short: you get peace of mind that everything will still match.